-What ultimately spelled the Amphicar’s doom were the same safety and emissions regulations that forced other car importers out of North America by the late 1960s.
+What ultimately spelt the Amphicar’s doom were the same safety and emissions regulations that forced other car importers out of North America by the late 1960s.

 The accidental death of Harold Quandt in 1967 also ended Hans Trippel’s key financial backing, further hastening the vehicle’s demise.